ropensci/roweb3/content/blog/2023-11-24-r-intro-mentors/index.en.md

 {{< figure src = "/img/team/luis-verde.jpeg" width = "300" alt = "Profile photo of Luis D. Verde Arregoitia." caption = "<strong>Luis D. Verde Arregoitia</strong>">}}

-Postdoctoral researcher in evolutionary macroecology.
-Mammalogist .
-Biology background (BSc.
-Biology, Universidad Nacional Autónoma de México; PhD in Conservation Science, University of Queensland).
+I'm a postdoctoral researcher in evolutionary macroecology.
+I'm a mammalogist with a Biology background.
+I have a BSc in Biology from the Universidad Nacional Autónoma de México and a Ph.D. in Conservation Science, from the University of Queensland.

 In addition to my research I spend time writing tools, blog posts, and teaching materials to help others work with messy data and spreadsheets (unheadr package) and improve their R scripts for reproducibility (annotater package).